Oes: Use

 In February 1613, the character of Honor in Chapman's The Memorable Masque of the Middle Temple and Lincoln's Inn wore a "vaile of net lawne, embrodered with Oos and Spangl'd".
 In literature, oes and spangles could be associated with vain luxury and the glittering stars of the night sky.
 Henry Hawkins wrote of the sky "beset with siluer-oes" and the stars as "siluer Oes, al powdred heer and there, or spangles sprinckled ouer the purple Mantle or night-gowne of the heauens".

 Purchases of oes are recorded in the household book of Lord William Howard of Naworth Castle.
 He ordered silver and gold oes from London in 1620 for Mistress Marie, copper oes for his children's clothes in 1621, and gold oes in March 1634 for the tailor making clothes for his wife Elizabeth Dacre.

 Used on furnishing fabrics, oes sometimes appear in inventories.
 At Westmorland House in London in the 1620s, a London home of Francis Fane, 1st Earl of Westmorland and Mary Mildmay Fane, Countess of Westmorland, there was a couch in the best withdrawing room set in a canopy with curtains, embellished with embroidered slips and gold oes.
+A couch beonging to the Countess of Home at Twickenham Park in 1624 had a secondary covering of blue and white tufted taffeta set with silver oes.
 Old inventories describe "oes" decorating the surviving "Spangled bed" at Knole.

 In French, the equivalents of spangles and oes were known as paillettes or papillottes.
 Mary, Queen of Scots, had gold and silver papillottes for her masques costumes as a girl in France.
 She requested silver papillottes for her embroidery from the diplomat Mothe Fénélon in 1574, as delicate and beautiful as he could find.
 18th-century furnishing bills include references to functional "oes", round eyelets used to guide curtain cords.